avismarahl/SwipeableTableViewCell/README.md

 SwipeableTableViewCell
 ======================

-An UITableViewCell subclass that lets you add your custom buttons drawer.
+An `UITableViewCell` subclass that lets you add your custom buttons drawer.

+### Usage:

+1. Copy the `.h` `.m` files of `SwipableTableViewCell` that are present in the example project.
+2. Subclass your custom cell with `SwipableTableViewCell` as the parent.
+3. Implement `SwipeTableViewCellDelegates` and supply the data.
+4. Have a cup of coffee.

-Important delegates:
+### Important delegates:

 ``- (NSInteger)numberOfButtonsInSlidingViewForCell:(AVISwipeableTableViewCell*)cell``